 16 Saul and his son Jonathan and the soldiers who were with them went to the city of Geba in the area of the tribe of Benjamin and set up their tents there.
-The Philistine army set up their tents at Mic-17 Three groups of Philistia soldiers soon left the place where their army tar and one for the offering to enable us was staying, and went and made raids on to continue to have fellowship with God."
-Israelite towns.
-One group went north to-
+The Philistine army set up their tents at Mic-17 Three groups of Philistia solmash. diers soon left the place where their army ward the city of Ophrah in the region of soldiers who were with him were sitting Shual.

-Shual.
 18 One group went west to the city of Beth Horon.
 The third group went toward the Israelite border, above Zeboim Valley, near the wilderness.